DavidAndBar/davidandbar.github.io/README.md

 ## Data Formatter:

-This basic tool makes it easy to convert data separated for a specific separator into a customized separator.
+This basic but helpful tool makes it easy to convert data separated for a specific separator into a customized separator.
+This interactive interface allows people to perform this repetitive task.
 Open it [here](https://davidandbar.github.io/Formatter/).
-> [!NOTE]
-> This project will be updated soon to add styles using Bootstrap and let the user choose any data separator.